Frequently Asked Questions

 Q: When do I receive my gift card for participating?

 A: We appreciate the time and effort it takes to participate in the study.
 All participants receive gift cards as our way of saying thank you.
-Gift cards are mailed out once we receive all completed study components for the year.
-If you are think you are missing a gift card, please let us know by phone or email.
+Gift cards are emailed to you once we receive all completed study components for the year.
+If you think you are missing a gift card, please let us know by phone or email.

 Q: What do I do with the Next Menstrual Period Form if I don’t have periods?

-A: For the Next Menstrual Period Form, we want to know the date of the first day of your next menstrual period after collecting your saliva sample(s).
-If you don’t have menstrual periods (because you’re taking hormones continuously, pregnant, unsure, etc.), please check off the box on the form that says “I do not have menstrual periods” and mail back the form with the pre-paid return envelope.
-You can also complete your Next Menstural Period form by emailing the study team.
+A: For the Next Menstrual Period Form, we want to know the date of the first day of your next menstrual period after collecting your saliva sample.
+If you don’t have menstrual periods (because you’re taking hormones continuously, pregnant, unsure, etc.), please check off the box on the form that says, “I do not have menstrual periods” and return it with your samples or mail back the form in the pre-paid return envelope provided.
+You can also complete your Next Menstrual Period form by emailing the study team.

 Q: Will my health information be kept confidential?